nicolasgil95/Lab3Rob22.1/README.md

 # Pick and Place Script

-This is the __[link](https://youtube.com/shorts/pO0-6QPsQTQ)__ to watch the first video:
-This is the __[link](https://youtube.com/shorts/02OXB1aoj3E )__ to watch the second video:
+This is the __[link](https://youtube.com/shorts/pO0-6QPsQTQ)__ to watch the first video and this is the __[link](https://youtube.com/shorts/02OXB1aoj3E )__ to watch the second video:
 The objective is to implement a Pick And Place application with the Phantom X robot, which consists in the following.
-The robot must take the type 1 piece that is on its right and place it in front.
+Then,the robot must take the type 1 piece that is on its right and place it in front.
 #Restrictions:

 The paths must be of the pick and place type, that is, rectangular paths, movements